Beloin/DistributedGame/README.md

 ## The implementation

 Each `player` will have a server code and a client code, so it can reach out to other players and communicate it's position.

+Will be needed a main server to act as a "DNS" server, so this brings a questions, since it's necessary a DNS server, why don't use a centralized option?

+Main Modules:
+1. Player
+2. Client:
+    - Involving how the communication will work, centralized or not.
+3. Server
+    - Involving how the communication will work, centralized or not.